Clint Lorance: Judge Advocate General's investigation

-President Trump pardon
+Trump pardon

 On November 15, 2019, President Donald Trump issued a full pardon to Lorance, and he was released from prison after serving six years.
 Fox News covered Lorance extensively prior to the pardon.
-Fox News hosts Sean Hannity and Pete Hegseth reportedly played a leading roles in persuading Trump to pardon Lorance.
+Fox News hosts Sean Hannity and Pete Hegseth were reportedly instrumental in persuading Trump to pardon Lorance.
 Many Republican members of Congress had urged Trump to grant executive clemency.
 Trump described Lorance as a hero operating in difficult circumstances.
 The soldiers of his platoon described their disbelief and compared it to a nightmare.
 Military officials worried that the decision to overturn a case that had already been adjudicated in the military courts sent a signal that war crimes were not worthy of severe punishment.

+Pardon Case

+Following Lorance's pardon, the U.S. government moved to dismiss Lorance's motion for post-conviction relief, arguing, among other things, that Lorance's release from custody rendered his habeas petition moot.
+Lorance responded that his petition was not moot because he continued to suffer collateral consequences from his convictions.
+The district court agreed that Lorance continued to suffer collateral consequences but deemed the habeas petition moot nonetheless, concluding that Lorance's acceptance of the presidential pardon constituted a legal confession of guilt and thus a waiver of his habeas rights, and granted the government's motion to dismiss, and this appeal followed.